daydar/daydar.github.io/docs/posts/csvion.md

 The purpose of this post is to record the progress of the project implementation and begins with the background.

 While reading another article about exploits in image processing, I came across the programming language Rust, which could counteract this by thread safety.
 This seemed interesting and I decided to create a project written in Rust to get familiar with this language.
-Since I lost the link to the article, I can't elaborate on this aspect but it was the inital start point for this project.
+Since I lost the link to the article, I can't elaborate on this aspect but it was the inital start point for this project. (**EDIT** I found later the post: [fuzzing ImageIO](https://googleprojectzero.blogspot.com/2020/04/fuzzing-imageio.html))
 But like any interest, I needed a hook for what the project should be about.

 For this I thought of another project which would have the appropriate scope.
 The background with this project was that I once needed an API for a mobile app to develop against.